cloudflare/cloudflare-docs/content/reference-architecture/design-guides/secure-application-delivery.md

 ![Cloudflare provides health status of deployed tunnels.](/images/reference-architecture/secure-application-delivery-design-guide/secure-app-dg-fig-13.png "Figure 13: Cloudflare Tunnel is created and healthy.")

 Further, if we look at the DNS configuration, we can see a DNS record was automatically created pointing to the tunnel ID.
 When you create a tunnel, Cloudflare generates a subdomain of ```cfargotunnel.com``` with the UUID of the created tunnel.
 Unlike publicly routable IP addresses, the subdomain will only proxy traffic for a DNS record in the same Cloudflare account.
-It’s not possible for another user to create a DNS record in another account or system to proxy traffic over this tunnel.
+It's not possible for another user to create a DNS record in another account or system to proxy traffic over this tunnel.

 ![Cloudflare Tunnel automatically creates a CNAME DNS entry directing traffic to the deployed tunnel](/images/reference-architecture/secure-application-delivery-design-guide/secure-app-dg-fig-14.png "Figure 14: Cloudflare DNS CNAME record automatically created")

 We now have secure application access.
 Users can only access the application through the tunnel connected to the Cloudflare network.
 Further, since Tunnel uses outbound connections to Cloudflare and any return traffic from an outbound connection will be allowed, no inbound firewall rule is required creating less overhead and more operational simplicity.

-If you were to deploy the tunnel via CLI, after the tunnel install, you would also need to authenticate [cloudflared](/cloudflare-one/glossary/?term=cloudflared) on the origin server. cloudflared is what connects the server to Cloudflare’s global network.
+If you were to deploy the tunnel via CLI, after the tunnel install, you would also need to authenticate [cloudflared](/cloudflare-one/glossary/?term=cloudflared) on the origin server. cloudflared is what connects the server to Cloudflare's global network.
 This authentication can be done with the ```cloudflared tunnel login``` command as shown below.

 ![Cloudflare provides for easily authenticating Cloudflare Tunnel with a Cloudflare account.](/images/reference-architecture/secure-application-delivery-design-guide/secure-app-dg-fig-15.png "Figure 15: Authenticating cloudflared on the origin server.")

-You’ll be asked to select the zone you want to add the tunnel to as shown below.
+You'll be asked to select the zone you want to add the tunnel to as shown below.

 ![Cloudflare can enforce tunnel-only connections to a specific zone.](/images/reference-architecture/secure-application-delivery-design-guide/secure-app-dg-fig-16.png "Figure 16: Adding Cloudflare Tunnel to a selected zone.")

-Next, you’ll authorize the tunnel for the zone.
+Next, you'll authorize the tunnel for the zone.

 ![Users must authorize the zone a tunnel connects to.](/images/reference-architecture/secure-application-delivery-design-guide/secure-app-dg-fig-17.png "Figure 17: Authorizing the tunnel for a zone.")